Multipath Channel

 Description

-Block Multipath Channel simulates signal propagation through a multipath channel.
-You can set the time delay, gain, Doppler, reflection loss and propagation loss for this block.
+Block Multipath Channel simulates the propagation of a signal over a multipath channel.
+You can set the time delay, gain, Doppler ratio, reflection loss, and propagation loss for this block.

 Ports